cantaloupe-project/cantaloupe/README.md

 ### JaiProcessor

-Java Advanced Imaging (JAI) is a powerful low-level imaging framework developed by Sun until around 2006.
+Java Advanced Imaging (JAI) is a sophisticated image processing library developed by Sun until around 2006.
 JaiProcessor uses an updated fork called [JAI-EXT](https://github.com/geosolutions-it/jai-ext).

-JAI supposedly offers several theoretical advantages over Java2D.
-First, it has a more efficient rendering pipeline that should reduce memory usage.
-Second, it is capable of region-of-interest decoding with some formats.
-Whether these advantages play out in reality is an open question; the author's own informal profiling seems to indicate maybe not.
+JAI offers several theoretical advantages over Java2D for this application: a more efficient rendering pipeline that should reduce memory usage, and capability of region-of-interest decoding with some formats.
+Whether these advantages play out in reality is an open question; the author's own profiling seems to indicate maybe not.

 JaiProcessor can read and write the same formats as Java2dProcessor.